Self-stabilizing exchange-mediated spin transport: APPENDIX

+\textbf{Micromagnetic simulations.} Micromagnetic simulations were carried out by numerically solving the Landau-Lifshitz equation using MuMax software \cite{Vansteenkiste2014}.
+The sample volume was discretized into a mesh with the cell size of 24.41\,nm$\times$19.53\,nm$\times d$.
+The validity of the results was validated by carrying out control simulations with a reduced cell size.
+Periodic boundary conditions within the MuMax code were used.
+For the dipole-free simulations, dipolar interaction was disabled within the code.
+For the simulations with the dipolar interaction, the magnetostatic field was accounted for using the approach presented in Ref.\,\cite{Wang2010}.

+The spin current injection was simulated via the spin-transfer (Slonczewski) torque within the code.
+The electric current density given throughout the manuscript corresponds to the injected spin current via $j_{\mathrm{s}} = \theta_{\mathrm{s}} \frac{\hbar}{e} j$ with the spin conversion efficiency $\theta_{\mathrm{s}}$, the Planck constant $\hbar$ and the elementary charge $e$.

-\textbf{Micromagnetic simulations.} The magnetostatic field was calculated by the approach presented in Ref.\,\cite{Wang2010}.
-The material parameters were chosen to simulate YIG films \cite{Solt1962,Klingler2014,Dubs2017}: the saturation magnetization $M_{\mathrm{s}} = 130\,\mathrm{kA\,m^{-1}}$ and the exchange constant $A_{\mathrm{ex}} = 3.5\,\mathrm{pJ\,m^{-1}}$.
-The magnetocrystalline anisotropy was omitted.
-The spin sinks were modeled by non-uniform increase of the Gilbert damping over the width (4\,$\mu$m) of the spin sink regions.
+The spin sinks were designed to emulate spintronic devices, fed by the spin current transmitted through the EMS.
+They were modeled by non-uniform increase of the Gilbert damping over the width (4\,$\mu$m) of the spin sink regions.
 From the sink edge closer to the injector to the edge at the end of the film patch, the damping constant $\alpha$ was increased exponentially from 0.002 to 0.11.
-To ensure that the system reached a dynamic steady-state, an integration time of $500$\,ns was chosen.
-The electric current density given throughout the manuscript corresponds to the spin current via $j_{\mathrm{s}} = \theta_{\mathrm{s}} \frac{\hbar}{e} j$ with the spin conversion efficiency $\theta_{\mathrm{s}}$, the Planck constant $\hbar$ and the elementary charge $e$.
-All micromagnetic simulations were carried out at zero temperature.
+Such modification of damping emulates extraction of angular momentum from the EMS and prevents potential reflections of spin excitations at the edges of the patch, which is necessary to simulate an extended spin system.

+In the simulations, the magnetization dynamics was evolved for several hundreds of nanoseconds.
+The data shown in the figures corresponds to snapshots of the spatially dependent magnetization.
+The snapshots were taken after the magnetization field had reached the dynamic steady-state.
+Typically, a simulation time of $500$\,ns was chosen to ensure that the system reached the steady-state.
+Control calculations with various simulation times were performed to ensure the validity of the steady-state.

+The position dependent EMS velocity $u(x)=-\nabla \phi(x)$ was calculated from the position dependent azimuthal angle $\phi$, determined from the magnetization snapshots after reaching the steady-state.
+The initial EMS velocity $u_0$ was obtained from the position dependent EMS velocity in the direct vicinity to the injector edge (and by averaging out the spatial modulations in this region).
+The base frequency was determined as a maximum-amplitude frequency of the Fourier transformation of the time dependent in-plane magnetization data within the injector region.